sr320/workflow-stdm-05/README.md

 - 📈 **Rich Visualization**: Built-in plotting for components, temporal patterns, and species comparisons
 - 🚀 **High Performance**: Leverages TensorLy for efficient tensor operations
 - 📦 **Easy Installation**: Uses `uv` for fast, reproducible package management
+- ⏰ **Auto-Timestamped Outputs**: Every run creates a timestamped directory with all results
+- 📝 **Automatic Reporting**: Generates comprehensive README for each analysis explaining all outputs
+- ✅ **Data Validation**: Validates your data format before analysis
+- 🔌 **Custom Data Support**: Easy to use with your own gene expression data

 ## Installation